BlueContext/Domus/content/recipes/soups/vietnamese-watercress-and-meatball-soup.md

   main:
     parent: soups
 title: Vietnamese Watercress & Meatball Soup
+serves: "Serves 4"
+summary: "The tart, peppery taste of watercress is underused in American kitchens.
+Here, it's showcased set against the richness of pork and fragrant aromatics. "
 categories:
 - Vietnamese
 ---
-*Serves 4*

-### Introduction

-The tart, peppery taste of watercress is underused in American kitchens.
-Here, it's showcased set against the richness of pork and fragrant aromatics.
 As ever, don't be afraid of the fish sauce here -- it's essential, and delicious.

 ### Ingredients